derpayatz/yiddish-keys-linux/README.md

 # yiddish-keys-linux

-Yiddish keyboard layout for GNU/Linux
+Yiddish keyboard layout for GNU/Linux (Version 1)

 **"But didn't you know you can write Yiddish with a Hebrew layout?"**
 **"*Nu*, tell me something I don't know!"**